This series of articles will help people who are leading high performance organizational culture and change programs

 Take this quiz to see if you can identify the difference between principles and policies.

 Finding rules too restrictive and principles too airy-fairy?
 Then you need to create some team norms.
-Norms can help your team to focus on performing rather than conflicting

 Any time you implement change in the workplace you are going to have deal with emotions.
 Use these tips to safely navigate that minefield.
-This is part one of a two part articles.

 Part two of the article on dealing with people's emotions.
 People's emotions are one of the biggest barriers to organizational change.

 To get people excited to be a part of change you need to fine-tune your skills at story-telling!
+A compelling vision is the key.